Black Country

 Alcohol, drug and medication related deaths

-Concerns summary The Trust consistently fails to ensure adequate checking and documentation of patient allergy status, leading to ongoing adverse incidents, as current policies and communications are insufficient to embed these critical safety practices.
+Concerns summary (AI summary) The Trust consistently fails to ensure adequate checking and documentation of patient allergy status, leading to ongoing adverse incidents, as current policies and communications are insufficient to embed these critical safety practices.

 Parminder Sanghera